alsalafiyyah/alsalafiyyah.github.io/_muqolat/2020-07-24-correct-aqidah.md

 Indeed, this is the worst form of Shirk with relation to Allah's Lordship.
 It is even far worse than the form of Shirk that was prevalent in pre-Islamic Arabia.
 At that time, the Arabs associated partners with Allah only in worship, not in His Lordship.
 Moreover, they used to associate partners with Allah in prosperity; but in adversity, they dedicated their worship to Allah Alone.

-Allah (Glorified be He) says: "And when they embark on a ship, they invoke Allâh, making their Faith pure for Him only: but when He brings them safely to land, behold, they give a share of their worship to others." [al-'Ankabut: 65]
+Allah (Glorified be He) says: "**And when they embark on a ship, they invoke Allâh, making their Faith pure for Him only: but when He brings them safely to land, behold, they give a share of their worship to others.**" [al-'Ankabut: 65]

 They acknowledged that Allah is the only Lord.
-Allah (Glorified be He) says: "And if you ask them who created them, they will surely say: “Allâh.” [al-Zukhruf: 97]
+Allah (Glorified be He) says: "**And if you ask them who created them, they will surely say: “Allâh.”**" [al-Zukhruf: 97]

-"And: Say (O Muhammad صلى الله عليه وسلم): "Who provides for you from the sky and the earth?
+"**Say (O Muhammad صلى الله عليه وسلم): "Who provides for you from the sky and the earth?
 Or who owns hearing and sight?
 And who brings out the living from the dead and brings out the dead from the living?
 And who disposes the affairs?"
 They will say: "Allâh."
-Say: "Will you not then be afraid of Allâh’s punishment (for setting up rivals in worship with Allâh)?"
-[Yunus: 31]
+Say: "Will you not then be afraid of Allâh’s punishment (for setting up rivals in worship with Allâh)?**" [Yunus: 31]

 In addition to many Ayahs to the same effect.